eCrowneEng/ESP-SimHub/README.md

 Set the [preprocessor directive](https://cplusplus.com/doc/tutorial/preprocessor/) called INCLUDE_WIFI to true (in src/main.cpp).
 Set DEBUG_TCP_BRIDGE to true as well, and set `monitor_speed = 115200` in `platformio.ini`.

 ## How to connect the ESP to your WiFi
 Upload a [WiFi enabled](https://github.com/eCrowneEng/ESP-SimHub/blob/main/src/main.cpp#L4) firmware.
 Connect USB to computer and open the serial monitor with `115200` baud rate (to catch debug messages).
 Power the ESP up.
-It will itself create a new WiFi network (SHC-{a bunch of letters and numbers}) that you can connect to from your phone or computer.
-Connect and expect a [captive portal](https://en.wikipedia.org/wiki/Captive_portal).
-Pick the option to "scan".. scan the available WiFi networks, pick the one you want to connect to and proceed.
+It will itself create a new WiFi network (ESP-{a bunch of letters and numbers}) that you can connect to from your phone or computer.
+Connect to that network and navigate to `http://192.168.4.1`, observe a [captive portal](https://en.wikipedia.org/wiki/Captive_portal).
+Configure your WiFi and then disconnect.

 Once the ESP is connected to a network, it won't create its own.
 The device should output the IP address it's using, write it down, you'll need it.